Outdoor boiler furnaces manufacturer and factory direct sales.

 The 5,000 Square Foot Model will heat the average home, pole barn (up to 30′ x 40′) and hot water heater.
-Using seasoned oak, this model should give a burn time of 15-18 hours in the middle of winter.
-Spring and fall seasons, much longer.
-The quality of insulation, windows, type of fuel used, etc. could effect the burning time.
+Using seasoned oak, this model should give you a burn time of 15-18 hours in the middle of winter.
+Spring and fall seasons, the fuel will last much longer.
+The quality of insulation, windows, type of fuel used, etc. could affect the burning time.
 We recommend that you experiment with the amount of wood that you fill the stove with so that it needs to be filled once every 12 hours.
 It’s more convenient to just pick the same time every day for adding fuel.
 If you pick 8 AM, it’s easy to remember to do it at 8 PM, 12 hours later.

 How does the stove heat my home?

-The furnace is a burning stove that sits in your yard.
-Normally 50′ – 100′ away from your house.
-It burns organic fuels and heats water that is in the water jacket that surrounds the fire box.
-The water is pumped through an insulated line that is buried in the ground and attaches to a furnace coil, like a radiator, that is mounted in the duct work of your home.
+The furnace is a burning stove that sits in your yard, usually 50′ – 100′ away from your house.
+It burns organic fuels and heats the water in the water jacket that surrounds the firebox.
+The water is pumped through an insulated line that is buried in the ground and attaches to a furnace coil (like a radiator) that is mounted in the duct work of your home.

-When your home calls for heat, only the furnace blower turns on, blowing air through the furnace coil and heating your house with the heat created in the stove.
+When your thermostat calls for heat, only the furnace blower turns on, forcing air through the furnace coil and warming your house with the heat created in the stove.

 What issues have you had with your stoves?

-The biggest point of failure is the electrical solenoid, we strongly recommend keeping a spare solenoid on hand in case of failure.
-This is an inexpensive part, simple to change, but can prevent the stove from operating correctly if it fails.
+The biggest point of failure is the electrical solenoid.
+We strongly recommend keeping a spare solenoid on hand in case of failure.
+This is an inexpensive part which is simple to replace.
+However, it can prevent the stove from operating correctly if it fails.
 Routine proper maintenance can protect it.